-Thinking about wood heat for your tiny house?
+Thinking about wood heat for your RV, yurt, hunting cabin, or other tiny space?
 Great!
-Wood stoves can provide affordable, clean and renewable heat all winter long.
+Wood stoves can provide affordable, clean, and renewable heat all winter long.
 The first step is determining how many BTU’s you need to heat your space.

 What is a BTU?